YunzhuLi/PyFleX/README.md

 # PyFleX

-[Nvidia FleX](https://developer.nvidia.com/flex) is an amazing particle-based simulator for simulating rigid bodies, fluids, clothing, etc. In this repo, we have developed Python bindings for setting up and interacting with [enviroments](#demo) of different kind.
+[NVIDIA FleX](https://developer.nvidia.com/flex) is an amazing particle-based simulator for simulating interactions between rigid bodies, fluids, clothing, etc. In this repo, we have developed Python bindings for setting up and interacting with a few [enviroments](#demo) that we can used to evaluate different simulation and control algorithms.

 ## Prerequisite